BobtheKebab/League-of-Skins/README.md

 - An app that lets you view skins for League of Legends characters
 - This app began as an experiment with the League of Legends API
 - The League of Legends client offers a clunky experience for those looking to view skins for their favorite champions.
-It also provides only splash images, with no way to view how the skin looks in-game.
+It also provides only splash images, with no way to view how the skin looks in-game
 - This app remedies the issue by allowing users to quickly look up their desired champion and view all of their skins on a single page.
-It also provides links to detailed in-game videos of each skin, making it easy to determine the in-game quality of the skin.
+It also provides links to detailed in-game videos of each skin, making it easy to determine the in-game quality of the skin

 ## Technologies Used